 Apart from the possibility of being mugged, you’re just as likely to stumble into a hole or ditch.

 During our stay at the Seaside Boutique in Panglao, we learned from the (British) owner of our guesthouse that muggings are not uncommon.
 Care should be taken if travelling at night through out-of-the-way places on foot.

-As we travelled around the Philippines, we saw a lot of motorcyclists with covered faces.
-It’s not a bad idea if you travel a lot by trike.
+As we traveled around the Philippines, we saw a lot of motorcyclists with covered faces.
+It’s not a bad idea if you travel around by motorbike.
 It also looks pretty cool when you add a pair of shades!

 If you enjoyed Philippines Trikes Taxis check out Central Philippines – Cebu & Bohol.
 You may also like: